tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 In this showcase, we'll use real applications which communicate over a simulated network.
 This feature is useful for testing how real applications work over the network, without having to set up a physical network.
 The simulated network can be easily configured for various topologies and behaviors to test a variety of cases.

-We'll use INET's emulation features/support **TODO** to interface the real world (the host OS environment) with the simulation.
+We'll use INET's emulation feature to interface the real world (the host OS environment) with the simulation.
 INET has various modules which facilitate this interfacing, you can read about them in the :doc:`Emulation section </showcases/emulation/index>` of the showcases page.
 In this scenario, we'll use a real video application to stream a video file to another real video application.